dakotarawlings/dakota_data_science_projects/tool_image_classification/README.md

 ### Web App Link: https://tool-image-classifier.herokuapp.com/

 ## Motivation
-* There are many different tools.
-Tools often have technical names or similar sounding names that are difficult to remember (e.g. lug wrench vs. socket wrench vs. allen wrench vs box wrench etc.)
+* Tools often have technical names or similar sounding names that are difficult to remember (e.g. lug wrench vs. socket wrench vs. allen wrench vs box wrench etc.)
 * Many tools require a knowledge of the associated accessories/hardware that go along with the tool (e.g. what type of blades are compatible with a certain power saw)
 * A casual "DIYer" might not remember the names of all of their tools, making it difficult to order associated hardware and to know what each tool is for
 * This app could eventually serve to help someone identify what a tool is, what the tool does, and potentially the app could generate revenue by directing the user to order replacement parts/hardware for the tool online